Meyer Lansky: Attempted emigration and trial (1970–72)

 In 1970, Lansky fled to Herzliya Pituah, Israel, to escape federal tax evasion charges in the United States.
 He was a strong sympathizer with Israel.
+In the 1940s he held a fundraiser for the Hagannah at his establishment, The Colonial Inn, for which he made a donation.
+Overall $10,000 was raised.
+He also sent a $25,000 cheque to the Zionist American League for a Free Palestine.
+Israel fundraiser Shepard Broad recalled that "You did not have to ask Meyer Lansky twice" for money and that Lansky "was always waiting for me in the lobby, ready with a check".
+Lansky utilized the New York waterfront to smuggle arms to Zionist paramilitaries by diverting shipments of arms from their intended destination to Haifa.
+After the Six-Day War broke out in 1967, he made donations to the Emergency Fund for Israel, encouraging his friends to do so also.

 At the time Israeli law did not permit the extradition of Israeli citizens, and under the Law of Return, any Jew could legally settle in Israel and naturalize.
 The Israeli government reserved the right to exclude Jews with a criminal past from settling in the country.
 Two years after his arrival, Lansky was deported back to the U.S. The federal government brought Lansky to trial with the testimony of loan shark Vincent "Fat Vinnie" Teresa.
 Lansky was acquitted in 1973.

 Personal life and death

 In 1929 Lansky married Anna Citron, with whom he had three children, before divorcing in 1946.
 In 1948 he married Thelma Schwartz.
+They were officially married in Havana, Cuba on 16 December 1948.
+The ceremony consisted of nothing more than a private signing of papers in the office of a lawyer.
+Lansky did not want his first wife or children to know he had remarried.

 Lansky retired in Miami and spent his last 10 years quietly at his home in Miami Beach, Florida.
 He died of lung cancer on January 15, 1983, aged 80.